d0nate110/cyber_physical_project/README.md

 - Oscar Reina Gustafsson: @scarr

 ## License
-This project makes use of the MIT license.
+This project makes use of the GNU license.
 No contributions can be done to this project by non-maintainers.

 ## Project status
 Project is on-going.